Help us kick off our 2024 Pledge Drive!

 Help is available

-The medical crisis that has spanned the earth affects all of us locally.
-Congregants who are elderly or have medical conditions may need special additional help.
-If you're in need of help with groceries, pharmacy items or other essentials, please contact us at the church office.
-Call 203-227-7886 or email email@example.com and we will connect you with church members who are eager to help!
+The COVID-19 medical crisis continues to affect everyone globally, as well as our locally.
+Congregants who are elderly or have medical conditions or need additional help with items such groceries, pharmacy items or other essentials, please contact Teri Gaberman at firstname.lastname@example.org or call the office at 203-227-7886.
+We will connect you with church members who are eager to help!